 Marketing Executive Diane reflects on her time mentoring a Glasgow student and the rewards it can have for both mentor and mentee.

 In May 2021 we sadly lost one of our very dear and longstanding colleagues, Helen Ward.
 We wanted to find something to remember her legacy, so we donated a defibrillator to local charity Craig’s Heartstrong Foundation.

 PDMS is delighted to support the IOM Code Club with their trip to the CyberCenturion finals in London.

-Learn more about how we have supported the Career Ready programme and the students who have signed-up to it.
+Learn more about how we have supported the Career Ready programme and the students who have signed up to it.

-We are proud to join the Living Wage Accreditation Scotland, an organisation that pushes for employees to be paid a true living wage, reflecting the value of their workers.
+PDMS is proud to join the Living Wage Accreditation Scotland, an organisation that pushes for employees to be paid a true living wage, reflecting the value of their workers.